Monarchy of Norway: Union with Denmark

 The Danish nobles pushed the king to reduce Norway to a Danish province in order for them to gain more control in the election of future kings.
 However, the hereditary nature of the Norwegian monarchy meant that the King had to maintain the basic principle of Norway being a separate and extant kingdom.
 If the Danish nobles were to elect as king someone other than the next in line to the throne the Union would be dissolved.
 This gave the king the upper hand in the negotiations for the håndfesting.
 Potential heirs to Norway were present in both the royal dynasties of Sweden and Schleswig-Holstein, so if the King of Denmark did not assert his position as King of Norway they would.

 During this time the Danish kings were more preoccupied with securing the traditionally Danish fringe territories, and therefore paid little attention to and made few attempts at maintaining Norwegian interests.
-As a result, Jemtland, Herjedalen, Båhuslen, Shetland and Orkney were lost to Sweden and Scotland.
+As a result, Jemtland, Härjedalen, Båhuslän, Shetland and Orkney were lost to Sweden and Scotland.
 In addition all contact with Greenland ceased.

 In 1661 Frederick III introduced absolute monarchy in Denmark and Norway and introduced new laws in both countries to that effect.
 Until then the law of Magnus the law-mender given in 1274 and 1276 had been the law of Norway.
 Christian IV's Norwegian law was in effect a translation into Danish of that older law.
 1661 also marks the point when the last remnants of representational local government were removed and had to be rebuilt.
 However, that process started almost immediately when local men of means started putting pressure on local governors in order to gain or regain influence on local matters.